As the nights grow colder and darker, the fires will soon be on a lot more. With this comes a risk of chimney fires.

 Are Chimney Fires dangerous?

-Yes, chimney fires are particularly dangerous in that they can structurally weaken the flue liner and chimney block causing cracks to form into which sparks may enter and so cause fires elsewhere in the house.
-Burning soot may also fall on carpets etc. and set them alight.
+Yes, chimney fires are particularly dangerous in that they can structurally weaken the flue liner and chimney block.
+As a result, cracks may develop allowing sparks to enter and cause fire and smoke damage throughout the house.
+Burning soot and particles may also fall onto floors, carpets etc., causing them to set alight further increasing the damage.

 What do I do if a fire starts?